 - One Allmade aluminum gray large tri-blend T-shirt

 DIY Print Shop has undoubtedly covered their bases with this kit.
 It is the best kit for beginners because it has everything.
 But even though it includes everything you will need, it does not contain as many inks or screens as the last kit.
 The only screen is wood framed which won’t hold up as well over time.
-So it comes at a lower price at about $240 to $250.
-It also has an excellent rating of 4.8 out of 5.0 stars.
+So it comes at a lower price.

 3. Silhouette Cameo Screen Printing Bundle